Tyche

 Gainesville--I got a bicycle so large that I took many a distant fall

-before I mastered it, but the bike was quite distinctive for its
+before I mastered it.
+But it was a fine bike, quite distinctive

-construction, so that, about five years later while riding on a street
+construction.
+About five years later, riding on a street

 in

-Houston, I was startled to see another just like it--and so was the
+Houston, I was startled to see another just like it--the

 rider of that bike, an unusually beautiful boy named Jan

-LeCroy.
-Jan was actually pretty far from home at that
+LeCroy, was also startled at the look alike.
+Jan was actually pretty far from his home at that

 moment.
-Although we never attended the same school, he came often
+Although he and I never attended the same school, he came

 to my house, and we took long bike rides together.
 After the war,